-Calrec supply adjustable rear support rails with each Summa rack, which can be fitted during installation if required.
-The support rails can be fitted in two different positions depending on the depth of the bay being used.
-Rear racking angles slide over the support rails so the depth can be adjusted to match the position of the rear rack fixings in the equipment bay.
+Calrec supply adjustable rear support rails with each Summa core that can be fitted during installation if required.
+The support rails can be fitted in different positions depending on the depth of the bay being used.
+Rear racking angles slide over the support rails so the depth can be adjusted to match the position of the rear core fixings in the equipment bay.

-SIDE PROFILE VIEW - DIMENSIONS & AIR FLOW
+SIDE PROFILE VIEW - DIMENSIONS AND AIR FLOW

-• Air drawn in through front panel inlets.
-Air exits via top rear mounted fans
+Air drawn in through inlets at the base/front and exits via 3 rear-mounted fans